Carnagion/dissertation/proposal/proposal.typ

 // TODO: Clean up

-This project explores the integrated version of the aircraft runway sequencing and de-icing problem, which consists of assigning runways, take-off or landing times, and de-icing times to each aircraft from a given set, in a way that complies with strict safety and operational requirements while minimising operational costs, fuel emissions, flight delays, and crew connection times.
+This project explores the integrated version of the aircraft runway sequencing and de-icing problem, which consists of assigning runways, take-off or landing times, and de-icing times to each aircraft from a given set in a way that complies with strict safety and operational requirements @lieder-scheduling-aircraft while minimising operational costs, fuel emissions, flight delays, and crew connection times.

-Aircraft taking off or landing on a given runway must adhere to strict separation requirements that are dictated by the type of operation (i.e. taking off or landing), the aircraft class of the preceding and succeeding operation, the allocated time frame for the operation/* TODO: Mention COBT and CTOT */.
-The maximum capacity of an airport -- the number of aircraft taking off or landing per unit of time -- is thus bounded by its runway capacity.
+Aircraft taking off or landing on a given runway must adhere to strict separation requirements that are dictated by the type of operation (i.e. taking off or landing), the aircraft class of the preceding and succeeding operation, and the allocated time frame for the operation #cite("lieder-scheduling-aircraft", "lieder-dynamic-programming") De-icing must also be accounted for -- aircraft may be de-iced inside hangars or on the runway before takeoff, and this can push back the take-off time of the aircraft depending on the number of de-icing stations or rakes available at the time.
+The maximum capacity of an airport -- the number of aircraft taking off or landing per unit of time -- is thus bounded by its runway capacity @lieder-dynamic-programming.
 Although it is possible to construct additional runways or airports, this is not always feasible due to the high infrastrucure and land costs associated with it.
-Therefore, efficient use and scheduling of runway operations is crucial in maximising the capacity of existing runways and airports.
+Therefore, efficient use and scheduling of runway operations is crucial in maximising the capacity of existing runways and airports #cite("lieder-scheduling-aircraft", "lieder-dynamic-programming").

 // TODO: What is aircraft class?